bug400/capasm/README.md

 This assembles the file *ftoc.asm* and creates a binary object file *ftoc.bin*.
 Any error messages are printed to the terminal.

-To get a list file type:
+To get a list-file type:

         capasm ftoc.asm -l ftoc.lst

-This creates a list file *ftoc.lst* with the default symbol table.
-To get a symbol table with a cross-reference use the *-r 2* option:
+This creates a list-file *ftoc.lst* with the default symbol table.
+To get a symbol table with a cross-reference, use the *-r 2* option:

         capasm ftoc.asm -l ftoc.lst -r 2

 Note: The default base of addresses in the list file is octal.

-If not specified, the name of the binar object file is the name of the source file with the extension *.bin*.
+If not specified, the name of the binary object-file is the name of the source file with the extension *.bin*.
 You can specify a different binary object file name with the *-b* option:

         capasm ftoc.asm -l ftoc.lst -b result.bin -r 2